 - A. Meetings - 1.
-College Council will meet once a month during fall, winter, and spring quarters.
+College Council will meet at least twice a quarter during fall, winter, and spring quarters.

 Meetings will typically last two hours, but can change based on the needs of the agenda.
-There will be one longer meeting at the start of each fall quarter to establish goals for the year. - B. Voting - 1.
-As a representative body, it is the expectation that all members will vote having consulted with their constituency group.
+There will be one longer meeting at the start of each fall quarter to establish goals for the year.

-- 2. Any item requiring a Council vote will be introduced and discussed, but unless the Council agrees to an exception, no action will be taken on the item until the following meeting.
-This is to ensure that members have the opportunity to share information and gather feedback from the broader campus community. - 3.
-During the voting process there will be discussion of the feedback collected.
+- B. Voting - 1.
+As a representative body, it is the expectation that all members will vote having consulted with their constituency group. - 2.
+Any item requiring a Council vote will be introduced and discussed, but unless the Council agrees to an exception, no action will be taken on the item until the following meeting.
+This is to ensure that members have the opportunity to share information and gather feedback from the broader campus community. - During the voting process there will be discussion of the feedback collected.
 Members should come prepared to share out a concise summary of the feedback in order to inform the Council. - 4.
 One representative from each constituency group must be present for a vote to be binding.
 Members may submit vote by proxy if they cannot attend in person. - 5.
-The Chair will only vote in the case of a tie. - 6.
+The chair will only vote in the case of a tie. - 6.
 Whenever the Council votes to approve an item, that item will be offered to the President as a recommendation. - C. Communications - Minutes will be recorded by the Secretary at each meeting.
 Council will review and vote to approve minutes from the previous meeting at the start of each agenda.
 Approved minutes will be distributed out to the campus community. - 2.
-The Council, as a representative body, will solicit input to inform its work from the campus community through various communication modalities which include Public Folders and other locations.
+The Council, as a representative body, will solicit input to inform its work from the campus community through various communication modalities which include Public Folders and other locations. - D. Changes or amendments to the bylaws - 1.
+The Council can recommend the President make changes to the bylaws by a twothirds (2/3) vote of each of the constituencies or their representatives.